 hiking clothes

-Selecting the right clothes can help make your day, or make you miserable, so it pays to choose your hiking gear wisely
+Selecting the right clothes can help make your day, or make you miserable, so it pays to choose your hiking gear wisely.

-TOP HALF
+TOP HALF CLOTHING & ACCESSORIES

 This is the layer that touches your skin, and there are two extremely important factors at play.
 How comfortable it feels, and how well it allows moisture to pass through to the outer layers.